MaximoMoyer/Favorite-Projects-During-School/Netflix_Dashboard - (CSS,HMTL,JS)/README.md

 3) Run php -S localhost:8000 in terminal

 4) Launch "http://localhost:8000" in **Google Chrome**.
-If done on safari, the dashboard have some odd spacing issues (but is still viewable)
+If done on safari, the dashboard has some odd spacing issues (but is still viewable)

 This project took real netflix data from Kaggle, and created an dashboard using HTML, CSS, and Javascript.